-Your status as a non-immigrant is non-changeable once you are given entry into the U.S. under the Visa Waiver Program.
+Your status as a non-immigrant is not changeable once you are given entry into the U.S. under the Visa Waiver Program.

-If you are denied access to the U.S., you will need to return to your home country or a third country if you hold a return ticket from said country.
-You will be sent back on the same carrier you made use of to travel to the U.S.
+If you are denied entry into the U.S., you will need to return to your home country or a third country.
+You will be deported via the same carrier you used to travel to the U.S.

 No. An ESTA is a visa waiver and the United States does not offer "electronic visas".
-An ESTA differs from a U.S. visa in that the visa requirements, for example for the B1 and B2 visas are somewhat more multifaceted and generally require an interview with the Consular officer.
-The ESTA does not require as much information prior to travel, whereas the application for a visa is accompanied by specific personal information as well as information regarding the applicant’s travel plans and more comprehensive information on an individual's employment, immigration and other personal history.
-Visa Waiver program participants are not subject to these questions when applying for a travel authorization and there are no plans to include the visa specific questions in future ESTA fields.
+An ESTA differs from a U.S. visa in that the visa requirements, for example for the B1 and B2 visas, are multifaceted and require an interview at a U.S. consulate or embassy.
+The ESTA does not require as much information prior to travel nor an embassy interview, whereas the application for a visa is accompanied by specific personal information as well as information regarding the applicant’s travel plans and more comprehensive information on an individual's employment, immigration and other personal history.
+Visa Waiver program participants are not subject to these questions when applying for a travel authorization and there are no plans to include DS-160 questions on the ESTA form.

-We suggest that a travel authorization application be submitted weeks or months before the date of travel.
-Applications are accepted any time before traveling to the U.S. and their authorization will last for a 2-year period unless the holder’s passport expires before the 2-years are completed.
+A travel authorization application should be submitted weeks or months before the date of travel.
+Applications are accepted any time before traveling to the U.S. and once approved, an authorization will last for a 2-year period, or the date of passport expiry, whichever comes first.

-No, this is not allowed.
-Each individual traveling on the Visa Waiver Program must travel on the passport they originally used to obtain authorization approval.
+No. Each individual traveling on the Visa Waiver Program must travel on the passport they originally used to obtain their approved authorization.
 It’s important to note that if the traveler is in need of a new passport, a new travel authorization application must be submitted to ESTA and a new fee will be charged for each new application.
 Therefore, it is important to ensure that your passport is current and will last the duration of your planned stay.

 No, it’s no longer necessary.
-With the introduction of the ESTA, the process has been streamlined somewhat, allowing the DHS to do away with the formalities of filling out I-94W forms for Visa Waiver Program travelers.
+With the introduction of the ESTA, the process has been streamlined, allowing the DHS to do away with the formalities of filling out I-94W forms for Visa Waiver Program travelers.
 The now paperless process allows many carriers the ability to validate messages and applications directly related to the applicant’s ESTA status.
 Thus, it stands to reason that I-94W departure coupons are no longer being given to individual’s traveling under the Visa Waiver Program with a previously approved travel authorization, unless the traveler is arriving to the U.S. by land.

-Here is a breakdown of each of those steps for a clearer understanding of how to go about your application process:
+Here is a summary of each of those steps for a clearer understanding of how to complete the application process: